Percolation on triangulations: a bijective path to Liouville quantum gravity: A bijection between Kreweras walks and percolated triangulations

 The following result is proved in Section~\ref{app:inf}. \begin{theorem} Let $w\in\{a,b,c\}^{\ZZ}$, and assume the steps of $w$ are sampled uniformly and independently at random.
 Recall that $w$ is normal (equivalently, $w\in\imK$) with probability 1, so the infinite site-percolated triangulation $\Phi^\infty(w)\in\imTP$ is well-defined almost surely.
 We consider the random infinite rooted triangulation $(M,\sigma)$ obtained from $\Phi^\infty(w)$ by taking the marked edge as the root-edge and orienting it with probability 1/2 in either direction.
 Then $(M,\sigma)$ is distributed like the percolated UIPT (Definition \ref{def:percolated-UIPT}).
 Furthermore, the walk $w$ is almost surely determined by $(M,\sigma)$. \end{theorem}

 \begin{remark} Observe from Theorem \ref{thm:UIPT}, that although the mapping $\Phi^\infty$ is not a bijection between $\mK^\infty$ and $\imTP$ (for instance, percolated triangulations with every vertex white are not in the image), it is a (measure preserving) bijection between two subsets of measure 1.
-Observe also that for $(M,\sigma)\in\imTP$ chosen according to the percolated UIPT distribution, the past and future site-percolated near-triangulations $(M^-,\si^-)$ and $(M^+,\si^+)$ are almost surely determined by $(M,\sigma)$. \end{remark}
+Observe also that for $(M,\sigma)\in\imTP$ chosen according to the percolated UIPT distribution, the past and future site-percolated near-triangulations $(M^-,\si^-)$ and $(M^+,\si^+)$ are almost surely determined by $(M,\sigma)$ (because the walk $w$ is almost surely determined by $(M,\sigma)$). \end{remark}